Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Abstract

 \section{Abstract}

-We identify a new family of XB$_{12}$, boron-rich compounds formed by interconnected B$_{12}$ icosahedra and electropositive guest atoms ($X$).
-These structures emerged from first-principles crystal structure prediction at 50 GPa, as part of a pressure-quenching strategy to discover superconductors that could be synthesized under pressure and retained at ambient conditions.
-The resulting structures are thermodynamically competitive, dynamically stable at zero pressure, and -- when $X$ is a mono- or trivalent element -- metallic and superconducting.
+We identify a new family of boron-rich compounds consisting of interconnected B$_{12}$ icosahedra, and electropositive guest atoms ($X$) in interstitial sites.
+These structures were found through first-principles crystal structure prediction at 50 GPa, where they could form, and are dynamically stable down to ambient pressure, so they could be formed under pressure, and brought back.
+When $X$ is a mono- or trivalent element the structures are metallic and superconducting.
 Predicted critical temperatures reach up to 42 K for CsB$_{12}$, rivaling MgB$_2$, the highest-$T_c$ ambient-pressure conventional superconductor.

-We interpret the XB$_{12}$ phase as a superatomic crystal: the B$_{12}$ units retain their molecular identity while forming extended crystalline networks.
-Their delocalized orbitals support doping without structural destabilization, while their covalent bonding promotes strong electron-phonon coupling.
+We interpret the XB$_{12}$ phase as a superatomic crystal: the B$_{12}$ units retain the icosahedral shape that they also exhibit in isolation, while forming an extended crystalline network.
+When X is a mono- or tri-valent atom, the system is metallic, and the B--B covalent bonding promotes strong electron-phonon coupling.
 Unlike MgB$_2$, where superconductivity is driven by a narrow subset of phonon modes, the XB$_{12}$ compounds exhibit broad, mode- and momentum-distributed coupling through both intra- and inter-superatomic vibrations.
-Our results highlight the XB$_{12}$ family as a promising platform for metastable superconductivity and demonstrate the potential of superatoms as functional building blocks in solid-state materials design.
+Our results highlight the XB$_{12}$ family as a promising platform for superconductivity and demonstrate the potential of superatoms as functional building blocks in solid-state materials design.